nbktechworld/full-stack-web-dev/README.md

 If you have found value from the bootcamp, please consider [making a donation/tip](https://linktr.ee/nbktechworld).

+Note that the goal of the bootcamp is to expose you and guide you through the technologies.
+No one becomes a master from night to day.
+No one can magically make you a software developer in just a couple of days.
+It is up to you to keep on studying and practicing on your own and being consistent at it.

 ## Day 1 - HTML

 ### Before we meet